TL;DR

 The Assumption That Admin Work Requires Office Staff

 When admin work starts piling up, the default move is to hire another in-house medical assistant.
-It makes sense, clinics are physical spaces, so staffing usually focuses on people on-site.
+It makes sense; clinics are physical spaces, so staffing usually focuses on people on-site.

-What in-house staff are actually doing:
+What the in-house staff is actually doing:

-• Patient prep
+- Patient prep

-• Taking vitals
+- Taking vitals

-• Room coordination
+- Room coordination

-• Assisting physicians during procedures
+- Assisting physicians during procedures

 These are all tasks that need to happen in person.